Manuel Badel about the influence of blochain to the film industry

 One very interesting and important point is the disruption of old business models and the way the industry is run: How is the reaction of the “old world”, the distributors, the funders, the producers?
 How do they react to your ideas and the new opportunities of the digital world?

 Manuel Badel: Yeah, you know, there is skepticism of course and optimism on the other side.
 The skepticism of people and organizations are more on the distribution side, probably because they see this kind of new technology as a threat.
-So the big question is the understanding of this technology and until now people don’t clearly understand what could be the benefits for them.
-So even the old world, as we call it, can benefit from blockchain technologies in terms of reporting, transparency and access to data and the way that they can clearly know how the audiences react to different promotion, marketing and distribution strategies.
+The big question is the understanding of this technology and until now people don’t clearly understand what could be the benefits for them.
+Even the old world, as we call it, can benefit from blockchain technologies in terms of reporting, transparency and access to data and the way that they can clearly know how the audiences react to different promotion, marketing and distribution strategies.
 So of course the reaction can be skeptical but this shows one of the key challenges which is to educate the industry and to make them understand how it can be used for them.

 In a bigger sense it’s not only the question of blockchain technology, but also the question of artificial intelligence.
 We all talk about artificial intelligence, but on the question how it can be actually be used there is still a lack of education.
 And I think that institutions and major stakeholders in the industry such as important broadcasters or funding agencies in different countries should have a leading role in this.
 They should help in triggering new projects and contribute to education.